SampsonM/vue-basics/README.md

 </template>
 <script>
 export default {
+	data() {
-	data: {
+		return {
 			myLongTitle: 'A really long title that would make the html look a bit annoying to read, also this is a terrible example' }
+	}
 }
 </script>